 Both charities share a longstanding commitment to helping individuals achieve long term, stable, abstinence-based recovery from addiction, and supporting families affected by addiction.

 The COVID-19 pandemic has had a devastating impact on individuals and families who are affected by all forms of addiction.
 Rates of harmful drinking and drug-related deaths are at an all-time high; gambling addiction is rising exponentially, and families and children are living with the hidden harm of addiction in greater numbers than ever.
 All this is happening at a time when access to treatment is diminishing.

-The two charities are joining forces in response to an ever pressing post COVID surge in demand, and combining their expertise to create a powerful voice to achieve lasting change in relation to addiction and recovery.
+The two charities have joined forces in response to an ever pressing post COVID surge in demand, combining their expertise to create a powerful voice to achieve lasting change in relation to addiction and recovery.

 The Hon David Bernstein, Chairman of The Forward Trust, said: